-This summer we opted not to meet in the months of June and July as we had no upcoming events scheduled after the Patriotic Summertime Sip & Paint Party for the summer.
+In the summer of 2019 we opted not to meet in the months of June and July as we had no upcoming events scheduled after the Patriotic Summertime Sip & Paint Party for the summer.

 During our May meeting, which was held one week earlier than the normally scheduled meeting, we reviewed and chose a winner for the annual Marjorie Hanson Memorial Scholarship.
 We had many fine entries for the award and ultimately decided on Trevor Null.
 Many of the Friends of the Library members attended the Madison Plains scholarship banquet where FOL President Linda Clemans presented Trevor with his award package.

 Also at the May meeting the FOL welcomed new member Bev Kern.
 Bev is no stranger to our library, as she was once a member of the library Board of Directors and the Mt.
 Sterling Community Museum.
 She has also been a long-time member of the library’s ‘Around Town’ Book Club.
 Bev was a Professor and is now a retired English and French teacher from the Westfall school district.
 We are so happy to welcome Bev to our membership roster as an integral part of the group.